Quantum-Cucumber/godot_easy_category/README.md

 Benefits:
 - Easily customisable look via a control scene
 - Uses the colours for the editor's theme to more closely match the normal category separator
+- Add icons next to the category label
 - Automatic case conversion